PyNoon/curriculum/lesson_data_3/tutorial.md

 In the plot below, note that we:

-* Sort the data by the `accommodates`, so that the facet plots are sorted by value.
+* Sort the data by the `accommodates` column, so that the facet plots are sorted by value.
 * Increase the height of the output to better view the large number of plots.
 * Set `histnorm='percent'` so that groups with few data points still